 We know you need a flexible set of options to fit round your busy life.
 You might prefer to have breakfast at your place.
 Sometimes you might want to cook your favourite meal from home.
 At the weekend, you may want to get off campus and explore the city.

 Meal Plan’s budget aims to give you two good meals a day, for any five days a week.
-At Infusion, you can use your Meal Plan balance to pick up a loaf of bread, or milk and breakfast cereal, for breakfast all week.
+You can get a cooked breakfast weekday mornings in The Lounge and at the Weekend in Infusion.
 You’ll have the same kitchen facilities as in self-catered accommodation, so you can cook for yourself whenever you like.
-And at the weekend, you can use Meal Plan at all the usual places at the Vale – or head out to enjoy some of Birmingham’s great dining options.
+And at the weekend, you can use Meal Plan – or head out to enjoy some of Birmingham’s great dining options.

 I have dietary requirements.
 Can I use Meal Plan?